thatte-idli-kaal-soup/humans/README.md

     computer, or other people typing, makes the audio quality poor.
 -   Ensure that your headphones are charged, if they are bluetooth headphones.
 -   Have a bottle of water next to you.

+## Checklist for posting video

+-   [ ] Get pictures from interviewee to make poster.
+Work on the poster.
+-   [ ] Write post description
+-   [ ] Figure out hashtags (if any changes are required from the last post)